Winter term 2023

 Course at a glance….

-Book history is an interdisciplinary field that opens up many avenues of study.
-In this course our topics will range from literary and rhetorical analysis to historical and cultural research.
-We will study the book as a material object, from scroll to codex to digital text, as we review the development of various writing systems in manuscript and print culture from antiquity to the contemporary era, setting Western developments in a global context.
-We will discuss the social, political, and economic factors at play in constituting readers, authors, patrons, scribes, libraries, and publishers in different eras, including contemporary developments in digital writing and publishing.
-We’ll examine the book’s relation to power in discussions of censorship, sacred texts, and the revolutionary power of books.
+Book history is an interdisciplinary field, and in this course our topics will range from literary and rhetorical analysis to historical research and cultural debates.
+We will study the book as a material object, from scroll to codex to digital text, and review the development of oral, manuscript, print, and digital culture from antiquity to the contemporary era, setting Western developments in a global context.
+We will discuss the social, political, and economic factors at play in constituting writing systems, readers, authors, patrons, scribes, printers, and publishers in different eras, including contemporary developments in digital writing and publishing.
+We’ll examine the book’s relation to power in discussions of censorship, libraries, sacred texts, and the revolutionary power of books.
 We’ll consider the nature of oral traditions and their interaction with written literacies.
 Course readings will alternate between non-fiction (in theoretical and historical articles) and fiction (People of the Book by Geraldine Brooks, short stories by Thomas King, and Fangirl, a young adult novel by Rainbow Rowell).
 The course will offer options for creative projects and exercises.

 ENGL?
 WRIT?
 CULS?